-- providing remuneration opportunities that are intended to attract and retain qualified Executive Directors: - including performance measures and targets that are aligned with the business strategy; - enabling the Remuneration Committee to recover payments made in circumstances that did not warrant the payment; - balancing the levels of fixed and variable pay in a manner suitable to the Company's circumstances; - delivering the long-term incentive element in shares and requiring demanding levels of shareholding to be built and maintained by Executive Directors; and - being satisfactorily tested against the following six factors: - Clarity the Policy will be as clear as possible and the implementation will be described in straightforward concise terms to stakeholders, including shareholders and the workforce, annually in the Remuneration report. - Simplicity remuneration structures are as simple as possible and market typical, whilst at the same time incorporating the necessary structural features to ensure a strong alignment to performance and strategy and minimising the risk of rewarding failure. - Risk the Policy has been shaped to discourage inappropriate risk taking and enhance sustainability through a weighting of incentive pay towards long-term incentives, a balance between financial and non-financial measures in the annual bonus, and a minimum five-year period between the grant of any long-term incentives and the date Executive Directors are freely able to dispose of their shares. - Predictability elements of the Policy are subject to caps and dilution limits.
+- providing remuneration opportunities that are intended to attract and retain qualified Directors; - including performance measures and targets that are aligned with the business strategy; - enabling the Remuneration Committee to recover payments made in circumstances that did not warrant the payment; - balancing the levels of fixed and variable pay in a manner suitable to the Company's circumstances; - delivering the long-term incentive element in shares and requiring demanding levels of shareholding to be built and maintained by Directors; and - being satisfactorily tested against the following six factors: - 1.
+Clarity the Policy will be as clear as possible and the implementation will be described in straightforward concise terms to stakeholders, including shareholders and the workforce, annually in the remuneration report.

+- 2. Simplicity remuneration structures are as simple as possible, whilst at the same time incorporating the necessary structural features to ensure a strong alignment to performance and strategy and minimising the risk of rewarding failure. - 3.
+Risk the Policy has been shaped to discourage inappropriate risk taking and enhance sustainability through a weighting of incentive pay towards long-term incentives, and a balance between financial and non-financial measures in the annual bonus. - 4.
+Predictability elements of the Policy are subject to caps and dilution limits.
 The Remuneration Committee may exercise its discretion to adjust the outturn if a formula-driven incentive payout is inappropriate in the circumstances.
 However, all payments made to Directors will be made in line with the Policy in force at the time, unless it is necessary to deviate from applying the Policy to ensure the long-term interests and stability of the Company or for its profitability, in which case the Company may temporarily deviate from applying the Policy in relation to the relevant individual.
-In all other cases specific shareholder approval will be sought prior to any payments or awards being made outside of the Policy. - Proportionality there will be a sensible balance between fixed pay and variable pay and incentive pay will be weighted to sustainable long-term performance.
-Incentive plans will be subject to performance conditions that consider both financial and non-financial performance linked to strategy and long-term value creation and stability.
-Outcomes will not reward poor performance. - Alignment to culture and values the Remuneration Committee considers Company culture and wider workforce policies and pay levels when shaping and developing executive remuneration policies to ensure there is coherence across the organisation whilst avoiding discrimination.
+In all other cases specific shareholder approval will be sought prior to any payments or awards being made outside of the Policy. - 5.
+Proportionality there will be a sensible balance between fixed pay and variable pay and incentive pay may be weighted to sustainable long-term performance.
+Incentive plans may be subject to performance conditions that consider both financial and non-financial performance linked to strategy and sustainable long-term value creation and stability.
+Outcomes will not reward poor performance. - 6.
+Alignment to culture and values the Remuneration Committee considers Company culture and wider workforce policies and pay levels when shaping and developing executive remuneration policies to ensure there is coherence across the organisation whilst avoiding discrimination.
 There is an emphasis on fairness of remuneration outcomes across the workforce and in the context of wider society.
-The discretions afforded to the Remuneration Committee enable it to amend the formulaic outcomes from incentives or Executive Directors in several circumstances and they will enable it to take these issues into account.
+The discretions afforded to the Remuneration Committee enable it to amend the formulaic outcomes from incentives in several circumstances and they will enable it to take these issues into account.